 A packaging producing location can become contaminated with allergens through numerous circumstances.
-A few examples are: receipt of raw materials on trailers that previously transported material to a plant that uses allergenic ingredients, returned dunnage that has been used in areas with allergenic ingredients, or food consumed by employees on site.
+A few examples are receipt of raw materials on trailers that previously transported material to a plant that uses allergenic ingredients, returned dunnage that has been used in areas with allergenic ingredients, or food consumed by employees on site.

+For printed packaging suppliers:
-Printed packaging suppliers: Packaging suppliers must be aware of the allergenic ingredients listed on the various labeling they may run.
-They must be aware of the packaging materials that are labeled with allergenic ingredients to effectively control them and ensure they are not mixed with materials that do not label for allergenic ingredients.
-Suppliers shall have a system in place to verify the accuracy of labels.
-Verification steps to document the accuracy of all labels must be included.
-Where possible the use of bar code reading equipment should be utilized for verification purposes.

-Controls and measures should be in place to prevent mixed labeling.
+- Shall be aware of the allergenic ingredients listed on the various labeling they may run. - Shall be aware of the packaging materials that are labeled with allergenic ingredients to effectively control them and ensure they are not mixed with materials that do not label for allergenic ingredients. - Shall have a system in place to verify and document the accuracy of labels. - Bar code reading equipment should be utilized for verification purposes if required. - Controls and measures should be in place to prevent mixed labeling. - Storage practices in place to prevent the mixing of allergenic labeled packaging material

 Packaging suppliers must evaluate their inks, oil and/or processing aids for allergens through a supplier approval program.

-If any allergens are identified these shall be managed through an allergen management program.
-Allergens or the risk of allergenic cross-contamination in these products will require the packaging supplier to implement an appropriate control program.
+- If any allergens are identified, these shall be managed through an allergen management program. - Allergens or the risk of allergenic in these products will require the packaging supplier to implement an appropriate control program.

 GMI Base Material Number/Art copy within a shipping unit or pallet must be the same.

-Mixing of different GMI base material numbers/art copies (also known as gang runs or combination runs) must be approved by a GMI XQM Packaging Manager.
-For regions outside the US, approval must come from your GMI designated contact.
+- Mixing of different GMI base material numbers/art copies (also known as gang runs or combination runs) must be approved by a GMI XQM Packaging Manager. - For regions outside the US, approval must come from your GMI designated contact.